nickm980/largesse/README.md

 3rd place runner ups for Best Civic Engagement Hack Sponsored by J.P.
 Morgan.
 We set up to create a platform that allows those in need to connect with their neighbors and local resources.
 For both people that are in need of help as well as those who are looking for others to land a helping hand.

 ## How we built it
 We worked in a team of 4 and frequently pushed changes to this and one other github repository.
-We generated the images for the site using AI assisted tools and used those images as a base for our design and logo.
+We generated prompts for the images to fit the theme of our idea using AI assisted tools and worked off of those images to conceptualize a design.

 ### Frameworks & APIs:
 Vue.js, Express, Google Maps API